GroupEat/groupeat-api/workbench/groupeat/documentation/src/resources/api-docs-introduction.md

 ### About PUT, PATCH and DELETE requests

 Because of some PHP limitations, you cannot send data along with a PUT, PATCH or DELETE request through the usual `form-data` parameter.
 Instead, you have to send the data through the `x-www-form-urlencoded`.

-Of course, you can still send parameters by query string if you like it but it may not be the most elegant solution and it will be less secure.
+### Passing data through the URL

+You can pass data through the URL only for GET requests.
+For PUT, PATCH, DELETE and POST, you should use the request body to attach data to the request.
+This is partly for security reasons because writing passwords or tokens in the URL reduce privacy even if HTTPS is set up.

 ### Data scope